githubtraining/write-docker-actions/responses/03_reference-actions.md

 - [GitHub Actions: Continuous Delivery](https://lab.github.com/githubtraining/github-actions:-continuous-delivery)
 - [GitHub Actions: Publish to GitHub Packages](https://lab.github.com/githubtraining/github-actions:-publish-to-github-packages)

+## Add an action reference to the workflow

-### :keyboard: Activity: Modify my-workflow.yml to run our custom action
+### :keyboard: Activity: Reference our custom action from `my-workflow.yml`

 1. [Edit]({{workflowFile}}) the `my-workflow.yml` to have the following contents: